Rinse with fresh water ASAP after every use, hand wash with care, dry flat in shade. Enjoy! : )

 Vogue Scandinavia wrote an article based on our swimwear care guide interviewing our founder Laura.
 Read through the guide here!

-How to keep your swimwear looking fresh for summers to come?
+Swimwear care guide: How to keep your favourite swimwear looking fresh for summers to come?

-We’ve gathered information on how to best take care of your favourite swimwear items.
-The fabric consistency with our swimwear and almost any other swimwear is a blend of polyamide and elastane.
+We’ve gathered our swimwear care guide to share information on how to best take care of your favourite swimwear items.
+The fabric consistency of our swimwear and almost any other swimwear is a blend of polyamide and elastane.
 In our case the PA is of recycled origins, REPREVE® or ECONYL®.
 Elastane is the material that gives the product its stretch – widely used in swimwear, activewear and other items that need to be stretchy.
-Elastane especially needs some extra care to keep its qualities, so we recommend giving your swimwear and activewear items some extra love to make sure they get a long life cycle.
+Elastane especially needs some caring to keep its qualities, so we recommend giving your swimwear (tap to shop) some extra love to make sure they get a long life cycle.

-– Do not wring your swimsuit to get rid of extra water.
-This may cause stretching and loss of the shape of the item.
+Do not wring your swimsuit to get rid of extra water.
+This may cause stretching and loss of the shape.

-– Never leave the item wet and rolled up in a bag, inside a towel etc. for a long time.
+Never leave the item wet and rolled up in a bag or inside a towel for a long time.
 Always rinse and dry your swimsuit as soon as possible.

-– Note that rough surfaces, such as rocks, piers, surfboards and anything that can cause abrasion can damage your swimsuit.
+Note that rough surfaces can damage your swimsuit.
+Laying on uneven surfaces, such as rocks, piers, surfboards and anything that can cause abrasion can damage your swimsuit.